jnserna/web-scraping-colombia-2-deploy-flask/README.md

 # web-scraping-colombia-2-deploy-flask
-This repo contains a web scraper deployed using Flask.

-# web-scraping-colombia-1-deploy-flask
 #
 This repo contains a basic web scraper deployed using Flask.
 The "core code" for the search is a web scraper for a popular ecommerce in Colombia and Latin America.
 #